timescale/docs/mst/about-mst.md

 A failing node is automatically detected by the MST monitoring infrastructure.
 Either the node starts reporting that its own self-diagnostics is having problems or the node stops communicating entirely.
-The monitoring infra automatically schedules a new replacement node to be created when this happens.
+The monitoring infrastructure automatically schedules a new replacement node to be created when this happens.

 <highlight type="note">